 Reverse T3 (also called Reverse Triiodothyronine)

 But there’s another substance produced by the thyroid called RT3, which stands for Reverse T3, and it comes from the conversion of the storage hormone T4.
-And it’s NORMAL to have RT3.
+And it’s normal to have RT3.
+(1)

 Your body, especially the liver, can constantly be converting T4 to RT3 as a way to get rid of any unneeded T4.
 In any given day, it’s stated that 40% of T4 goes to T3 and 20% of T4 goes to Reverse T3.

 But in any situation where your body needs to conserve energy and focus on something else, it will change the above percentages, changing the conversion of RT3 to 50% or more, and the T3 goes down, down.
 Examples are emotional, physical, or biological stress, such as being chronically or acutely sick (the flu, pneumonia, etc), after surgery, after a car accident or any acute injury, chronic stress causing high cortisol, being exposed to an extremely cold environment, diabetes, aging, or even being on drugs like beta blockers and amiodarone.
 But there’s another reason for thyroid patients.
 Read on.

-On top of the chronic stresses of your life, there are three common physiological reasons patients have noted, with the first two related to your adrenals (low cortisol, high cortisol), and the third related to your iron levels.
-Even low B12 and other chronic inflammation and other health issues can cause it.
+On top of the chronic stresses of your life, there are three common physiological reasons which thyroid patients in particular have noted, with the first two related to your adrenals (low cortisol, high cortisol), and the third related to your iron levels.
+Even low B12, Lyme, chronic inflammation and other health issues can cause it.

-- When biological stress is excessive, such as being on the inadequate treatment of T4-only or being held hostage to the lousy TSH lab test (both which keep you underdosed or hypo), your adrenal glands produce high amounts of cortisol to help you cope with ongoing hypothyroidism and lingering symptoms and conditions.
+- When biological stress is excessive, such as being on the inadequate treatment of T4-only or being held hostage to the lousy TSH lab test (both which keep you underdosed or hypo), patients have noticed their adrenal glands producing high amounts of cortisol to help one cope with ongoing hypothyroidism and lingering symptoms and conditions.
 The excess cortisol inhibits the conversion of T4 to T3, and instead produces even larger amounts of RT3, creating an RT3 problem.